The requirements for WordPress website login, the default username, the default WordPress login URL and how to find it, plus the lost password link.

 URL stands for Universal Resource Locator and it more or less means website address.

-The default WordPress admin login URL has /wp-login.php as a predecessor to the domain name, e.g.:
+The default WordPress login URL uses /wp-login.php as a predecessor to the domain name, e.g.:

-However, this could be different depending on the website creator.
+However, this could have been changed by the website creator.

-WordPress websites can be developed within a directory on the server, therefore may be something like:
+WordPress websites can be developed within a directory on the server, therefore the URL could be something like:

-A website developer could also have hidden the default login URL for security reasons, so it could be something more obscure.
+A website developer could also have hidden the default WordPress URL for security reasons, so it could be something more obscure.

-If the default WordPress login URL does not bring you to the login screen, you are best off contacting your designer to find out the correct URL unless you have experience with PHPMyAdmin.
+If the default WordPress URL does not bring you to the login screen, the easiest way to find the correct URL is by contacting your designer.

 Find your WordPress website login

-If you’ve lost touch with the website developer the next option is to FTP into the hosting account.
-Often there is a file manager available within the control panel.
+If you’ve lost touch with the website developer the next option is to use an FTP client to view the files on the server.

-Here you will be able to see if the WordPress install is within a folder, giving you at least an idea of the location of the WordPress website login page.
+Log in to discover if the WordPress install is contained in a folder.
+This gives an idea of the location of the WordPress website login page.

-If you suspect you have a WordPress security plugin installed then navigate to the plugins folder.
+If you suspect you have a WordPress security plugin installed then you will need to use an FTP client to login, and navigate to the plugins folder, within the WordPress install.

-Rename the folder containing the files e.g. “better-wp-security” could become “test_better-wp-security”.
+- Rename the security plugin folder e.g. “better-wp-security” could become “disable_better-wp-security”.

 This will disable the plugin, disabling all security features, until you revert back to the original folder name.

-You will then be able to use the default WordPress admin login URL to gain access to the site and make necessary changes.
+Now use the default WordPress URL to gain access to the site and make some necessary changes.